-The linear-in-means design utilizes aggregated measures of peers' attributes to infer the impact of social interactions and peer effects \parencite{kline2012}.
-This model has been widely applied in empirical studies on policy effects in education and health \parencites{manski2000}{BROCK2001}{BLUME2011}{Epple2011}.
-Past studies have discussed the problem of identification in the linear-in-means models \parencites{manski1993}{GRAHAM2005}{LEE2007}{graham2008}{Bramoullé2009}{Davezies2009}{degiorgi2010}{BLUME2011}, and a number of these limitations pertain to the complexities of modeling social interactions.\\

-For instance, an important limitation of the model is its use of \textit{aggregated} endogenous variables \parencite{manski1993}.
+We also note that accounting for network effects in \textit{observational studies} is complicated by various empirical challenges, such as the difficulty in separating social influence from other confounders like homophily and shared contexts \parencite{shalizi2011}.
+Previous studies have attempted to address these limitations using various methods such as linear-in-means models \parencites{manski1993,kline2012, blume2015linear}, stochastic actor-oriented models (SAOM) \parencites{snijders1996stochastic,snijders2007,snijder_2010} and exponential random graph models (ERGM) \parencites{wasserman1996}\footnote{Including extensions such as longitudinal and separable temporal exponential random graph models \parencites{krivitsky2019stergm, koskinen2015simultaneous}}.
+We note that an important limitation of the linear-in-means model is its use of aggregated endogenous variables \parencite{manski1993}.
 This reduces available information on alters' characteristics, as well as the strength and direction of peer effects that often vary as a function of such individual-level characteristics and interaction contexts.
-Moreover, earlier studies on the linear-in-mean models have often assumed that the social network structure is exogenous and static \parencite{johnsson2017}.
-However, we know that real-world social networks are inherently dynamic in nature.
-Hence, such linear-in-means models are not well suited to account for the joint evolution of individual behaviors and network changes.
-We note, however, that recent studies have used variants of the model that consider the endogeneity of the network structure \parencites{johnsson2017}{JOCHMANS2022}{Wang2022}.
-Nonetheless, such models rely on strong assumptions, such as the validity of certain instrumental variables and the assumption of independence across observable and unobservable characteristics and network formation.
+Moreover, earlier studies using the linear-in-means model have often assumed that the social network structure is exogenous and static, which is a strong assumption for many real-world social networks that tend to be inherently dynamic.
+Hence, such linear-in-means models are not well suited to account for the joint evolution of individual behavior and network change.
+We note, however, that recent studies have used variants of the model that consider the endogeneity of the network structure \parencites{johnsson2017}{JOCHMANS2022}.
+Nonetheless, such models rely on strong assumptions to tackle endogeneity, such as the validity of certain instrumental variables.
 Moreover, the linear-in-means model assumes that endogenous variables are additive and linear.
 However, peer effects can often depend on the characteristics and behaviors of multiple alters in complex and non-linear ways.
 In such contexts, a linear model might generally not be appropriate for estimating the underlying peer effects.\\